karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 A system's overall maturity score is **not** an unweighted average of its in-scope domain scores — that would let a strong score in a low-stakes domain (documentation hygiene) mask a weak score in a high-stakes one (runtime enforcement).
 Instead, domains are weighted by how much exposure they actually carry for that specific system, decided during Phase 1 scoping, not applied as a fixed formula across every system:

-- **Higher weight:** domains tied to the system's specific risk drivers — for a financial-action agent, that's Runtime Policy Enforcement and Containment & Kill Switch before anything else
+- **Higher weight:** domains tied to the system's specific risk drivers — for a financial-action agent, that's Runtime Policy Enforcement and Containment & Kill Switch before anything else; for a lending or hiring agent, Domains 13–15 would carry high weight instead
 - **Lower weight:** domains that matter but carry less immediate exposure if imperfect — record-keeping completeness matters, but an incomplete log is a different order of risk than an unenforced credit cap

 This is a judgment call made explicit at scoping time, not a hidden default — see Section 13 for how it plays out on a real system.